Anxious Dog Breeds: How to Calm Dogs More Prone to Anxiety

 Does your dog get destructive when you leave for work or do they act aggressively around other people?

-It’s possible you may have a dog suffering from anxiety.
+You may have a dog suffering from anxiety.

 Not everyone researches a dog’s breed before buying or adopting a puppy.
-But, the fact is some breeds are naturally more anxious than others.
-The good news is a stable environment and proper training can help most dogs overcome anxiety.
+But the fact is some breeds are naturally more anxious than others.
+The good news is a stable environment, and proper training can help most dogs overcome anxiety.

 What Are the Most Anxious Dog Breeds?

 There are several reasons why dogs can feel anxious.
-But, did you know some breeds are more anxious than others?
+But did you know some breeds are more anxious than others?